BusinessCracking Down on I.P. theft could increase investment in China – Clete...

 U.S.-China trade deal

-It likely to have ramifications for the United States’ tech sector, where companies want access to the Chinese market but are also worried over how government officials can access private data stored there.
+It will likely have ramifications for the United States tech sector, where companies want access to the Chinese market but are also worried about how government officials can access private data stored there.

 Ultimately, “better intellectual property protection will see a boost in investment in China,” Willems described.